Indosyl Combi 4/1.25 Tablets

 - You are undergoing desensitisation treatment, or have had an allergic reaction during previous desensitisation treatment (e.g. treatments using bee, wasp or ant venom).

-- You have recently suffered from diarrhoea or vomiting.
+- You have recently suffered from diarrhoea or vomiting, or are dehydrated.

 - You are on a salt restricted diet or use salt substitutes which contain potassium.